-Polychlorinated Biphenyls indicator (ΣPCBi) from sediment cores, bed and flood deposits, suspended particulate matters and dredged sediments in the major French rivers (source-estuary transects; 1945-2018) are compared with socio-hydrological drivers. ΣPCBi concentrations increased from 1945 to the 1990s, due to urban and industrial emissions.
+Polychlorinated Biphenyls indicators (ΣPCBi) from sediment cores, bed and flood deposits, suspended particulate matter and dredged sediments along the major French rivers (1945-2018) are compared with socio-hydrological drivers. ΣPCBi increased from 1945 to the 1990s due to urban and industrial emissions.
 They gradually decreased with the implementation of regulation.
-Specific ΣPCBi flux highlighted the amount of heavily polluted sediments transported by French Rivers towards European Seas over 40 years.
+Specific ΣPCBi flux revealed amount of PCB-polluted sediments transported by French rivers towards European Seas over 40 years.